 We sort of had this issue with our radiator, too.
-Except, we were able to turn the radiators off, which eliminated the sound all together.
+Except, we were able to turn the radiators off, which eliminated the sound altogether.
 The building stayed pretty warm because we were on the top floor.

 If you can, check out the basement to check for rodent traps, bug traps and what the building uses the basement for.

-This can be an indication about how the building is maintained and what is living below you.
+This can be an indication of how the building is maintained and what is living below you.

 Walk on a higher floor and see if you hear it on a lower floor

 One of our bigger issues with our last apartment was that we could hear our downstairs neighbor.
 We would hear his music, him speaking with his Google assistant and him on phone calls.
 We don’t miss him at all.